Bob Dylan and The Band in Energetic Romp on Massive Live 1974 Set

 Share This:

 It had improbably been more than seven years since Bob Dylan had toured, when he mounted his memorable return to the stage in 1974.
 Joining him were his friends and previous touring partners, The Band—Robbie Robertson, Levon Helm, Rick Danko, Garth Hudson and Richard Manuel—who had backed the Bard on the just-released album, Planet Waves.
 Though the arena tour lasted less than two months, from January 3 through February 14, it spanned 40 concerts in 21 cities, with many dates offering an afternoon show followed by an evening performance.
 The outing was documented later that year with a 2-LP set, Before the Flood.
-The legendary run is now being presented as a massive 27-CD box set, Bob Dylan and the Band: The 1974 Live Recordings.
-The collection, via Legacy Recordings, arrives September 20, 2024.
+The legendary run is now presented as a massive 27-CD box set, Bob Dylan and the Band: The 1974 Live Recordings.
+The collection, via Legacy Recordings, arrived September 20, 2024.
 It’s available to order in the U.S. here and in the U.K. here.
+Listen to many of the previously unreleased performances below.

 The new set offers 431 live Dylan tracks, with 417 previously unreleased—including 133 recordings newly mixed from 16-track tape, and every single surviving soundboard recording—along with new liner notes by journalist and critic Elizabeth Nelson.
 It represents the first release from Dylan’s vast archives since 2023’s The Complete Budokan 1978.
 His last studio album was 2020’s acclaimed Rough and Rowdy Ways.
 Dylan, who turned 83, on May 24, is currently co-headlining the 2024 edition of the Outlaw Music Festival with Willie Nelson.